p-j-ward/boolearn-hs/README.md

 * `test.run` (statistics when doing multiple runs)
 * `test.sol` (the solution weights)

-The file whose contents you will be following closely, even as `train` is running, is the gap file, `test.gap`.
+The file whose contents you will be following closely, even as `train` is running, is the "gap file", `test.gap`.
 For real-time reporting add an `&` at the end of your command line to put the job in the background.
 By doing
 ```
 more test.gap
 ```